NiYuan224/draft-ni-batch-authorization-delegation/draft-ni-batch-authorization-delegation.md

 * OAuth 2.0 Rich Authorization Request (RAR) {{RFC9396}}: RAR introduces a new parameter authorization_details to allow clients to express their fine-grained authorization requirements using the JSON structures.
 Such a parameter allows several fine-grained permissions to be included in a single authorization request, as well as the issued access token.
 However, RAR does not currently specify how these structured permissions can be partitioned and delegated to different actors during a subsequent token exchange.

-In summary, the existing OAuth 2.0 protocal and its extensions lack a mechanism to express, partition, and delegate fine-grained structured permissions across multiple collaborating entities.
+In summary, the existing OAuth 2.0 protocol and its extensions lack a mechanism to express, partition, and delegate fine-grained structured permissions across multiple collaborating entities.

 To bridge this gap, this document adds the delegation information directly to the multiple fine-grained permissions in the RAR.
 By extending the authorization_details with a may_act claim, a client can request a comprehensive set of permissions, each of which specify which actor is authorized to delegate.
 The Authorization Server (AS) then responds this request with a batch token, which contains the above permissions and their corresponding delegation constraints.
 When an actor performs a token exchange using the batch token, the AS applies a downscoping strategy, filtering the permissions based on the consistency of the may_act claim and actor's identity.
 This ensures a convenient authorization experience for the user while strictly enforcing the principle of least privilege across multiple collaborating entities.